 East Dunbartonshire Council’s Gaelic Language Plan 2013-2016, prepared within the framework of the Gaelic Language (Scotland) Act 2005.
 It sets out how we will use Gaelic in the operation of our functions, how we will enable the use of Gaelic when communicating with the public and partners and how we will develop Gaelic.

 Tha a’ Chomhairle air a bhith gu gnìomhach a’ cur taic ri ionnsachadh na Gàidhlig air feadh na sgìre airson còrr air 25 bliadhna.
 Mar ùghdarras ionadail a bhios a’ frithealadh air iomadh coimhearsnachd, tha rùn againn ann a bhith a’ leasachadh agus a’ cur taic ris an t-sluagh aig a bheil Gàidhlig, ris an luchd-ionnsachaidh agus ris na pàrantan againn.

-For further information about Gaelic in East Dunbartonshire please contact the Policy Advisor for Equality (Community Planning and Partnerships Team) on email@example.com or by phoning 0300 123 4510.
+For further information about anything on this page please contact the Community Planning and Partnerships Team on firstname.lastname@example.org or by phoning 0300 123 4510.